 3.2 A step may only be taken using Money Claim Online on payment of the prescribed fee.
 The Civil Proceedings Fees Order

 2008 provides that a party may, in certain circumstances, be entitled to a remission or part remission of a fee prescribed by that Order.
 Her Majesty’s Courts and Tribunals Service website contains guidance as to when this entitlement might arise.

-3.3 A claimant who wishes to apply for a remission or part remission of fees must not use Money Claim Online and must file the claim form at a court office.
+3.3 A claimant who wishes to apply for a remission or part remission of fees must not use Money Claim Online and must file the claim form at the County Court Money Claims Centre.

 4 A claim may be started using Money Claim Online if it meets all the following conditions –